The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 How it is done

 You must be in the hospital for a thoracotomy.
 An IV (intravenous) line is put into a vein in your hand or arm.
 It's used to give you medicine that makes you sleep and not feel pain during the surgery.
 The surgeon cuts between your ribs to reach your lungs and look for diseased tissue.
 Some or all of the diseased tissue is taken out and sent to a lab to be checked for cancer.
 When you wake up, you'll have a tube in your chest to drain air, fluid, and blood.
 You may need to stay in the hospital for a couple of days.
-During that time, you will get pain medicine.
+During that time, you will get pain medicine as needed.

 A thoracoscopy is much the same, but smaller cuts are used.
-It might be done to look at and take a biopsy from the outer surface or the linings of the lungs and other nearby structures.
+It might be done to look atand take a biopsy from the outer surface or the linings of the lungs and other nearby structures.
 Like a thoracotomy, you get medicine so that you sleep during the surgery.
 But instead of making one long cut, the surgeon makes a few small cuts in the chest wall.
 A long, thin tool with a small camera on the end is put in through one of the cuts so the surgeon can see inside your body.
 Long, thin tools are then put in through the other cuts to take out samples of any diseased tissue.
 Because the cuts are smaller, people often recover more quickly from this type of procedure.

 Getting your test results